robertefreeman/tester-mcp-client/README.md

 # ⚙️ Usage

-- Test any MCP server over SSE with a standalone client running on Apify
+- Test any MCP server over SSE
 - Test [Apify Actors MCP Server](https://apify.com/apify/actors-mcp-server) and ability to dynamically select amongst 3000+ tools

+## Normal Mode (on Apify)

+You can run the Tester MCP Client on Apify and connect it to any MCP server that supports SSE.
+This can be configured in the Apify UI or via the API.
+The parameters include the MCP server URL, the system prompt, and the API key.

 ## Standby Mode (on Apify)

-## Normal Mode (on Apify)

 ## Examples